gvanzin/web/_posts/anvio/2016-06-18-importing-taxonomy.md

 ```
 Config Error: Anvi'o assumes you used this exact parameter during your kaiju run: '-r
-              superkingdom,phylum,order,class,family,genus,species'.
+              superkingdom,phylum,class,order,family,genus,species'.
 If you haven't, you will
               run into trouble later.
 If you are positive that you did include that parameter
               to your run, re-run this program with `--just-do-it` flag
 ```